hmans/miniplex/packages/miniplex/README.md

 const entity = world.createEntity({ position: { x: 0, y: 0, z: 0 } })
 ```

-The returned object will be a normal JavaScript object that equals the object passed to `createEntity`, but with an additional `id` property containing a unique numerical identifier.

 ### Adding Components

 Now let's add a `velocity` component to the entity.
 Note that we're passing the entity itself, not just its identifier: